 In this article, we will explore Linear Regression in Python and a few related topics:

-Take up this Machine Learning Certification Training Course to gain the necessary skills to become a Machine Learning Engineer.
+Take up the AI and ML Certification or Machine Learning Program to gain the necessary skills to become a Machine Learning Engineer.
 Click to enroll now!

 Let us now take a look at the machine learning algorithms before we actually get learning about Linear Regression in Python.